 - i.
 Actual revenues per source, compared with budgeted revenues - ii.
 Actual expenses per vote, compared with budgeted expenses - iii.
 Actual capital expenditure per vote, compared with budgeted expenses - iv.
 Actual borrowings, compared with the borrowings envisaged to fund the capital budget - v.
 The amount of allocations received, compared with the budgeted amount - vi.
 Actual expenses against allocations, but excluding expenses in respect of the equitable share. - vii.
 Explanations of any material variances between the actual revenues and expenses as indicated above and the projected revenues by source and expenses by vote as set out in the service delivery and budget implementation plan. - viii.
-The remedial or corrective steps to be taken to ensure that the relevant projections remains within the approved or revised budget; and i.
-The Mayor must submit to Council within 30(thirty) days of the end of each quarter, a report on the implementation of the budget and the financial state of affairs of the municipality.
+The remedial or corrective steps to be taken to ensure that the relevant projections remains within the approved or revised budget; and - ix.

-- ix.
 Projections of the revenues and expenses for the remainder of the financial year, together with an indication of how and where the projections have been revised - b) The report to the National Treasury must be both in electronic format and in a signed written document.